SiruLee/FOLtransformer/README.md

 ```
 Input Prompt: -ignore exists x exists y (is_box(x) & is_cylinder(y))
 ```

+Lastly, user can enter `quit` to terminate the program.

 ### MACE4-JSON Parsing
 Given the user input combined with the ontology input at `./mace4/input/fusion.in`, MACE4 will run to generate a desired number of models.
 After the models are generated, the output file at `./mace4/output/`